 Although assault and battery are technically different, New Jersey will charge you with aggravated assault due to causing bodily injury if you committed a criminal battery.

-This means that the crime of battery really falls under the NJ assault statute, N.J.S.A.
+Thus, the crime of battery really falls under the NJ assault statute, N.J.S.A.
 2C:12-1.

 Remember, you might have committed a battery, but the offense you will be charged with is aggravated assault, which is a second degree crime.

 Call us now for a free consultation: 888-815-3649